MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 1. From the included templates list, select **ISO/IEC27001:2013**.
 From the top right of the page, select **+ Create assessment**.
 Notice on the left side of the screen that there are only two steps to create an assessment from the template.
 Select Cancel from the bottom of the page.

-1. From the left navigation panel, select **Home** to return to the Home page of the Microsoft 365 compliance center.
+1. From the left navigation panel, select **Home** to return to the Home page of the Microsoft Purview compliance portal.
 Keep this browser page open for teh subsequent demo.

 #### Review
-In this demo you showed the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.
+In this demo you showed the Microsoft Purview compliance portal home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.